The Tradwife Ideal and the Question of Women’s Agency

 Same Roof, Different Rules: How Each Sibling Has Different Parents

 Katie and Leo are two bright, beautiful children growing up in a warm and loving home.
-Time flies, they enter teenage— the age of tantrums, eye rolls and slammed doors.
+Time flies, they enter teenage; the age of tantrums, eye rolls and slammed doors.
 Slowly, their differences begin to surface.
 Katie, the older sibling, often complains of the unfair curfew; she had to be home by 6, while Leo … Continue reading Same Roof, Different Rules: How Each Sibling Has Different Parents

-Breaking the Habit: How Negative Thinking becomes Addictive
+Breaking the Habit: How Negative Thinking Becomes Addictive

 I approach my tea ritual with utmost seriousness.
 I always make sure that my tea has the perfect balance of sugar and a robust flavour that envelops my senses with each sip.
 One of my biggest nightmares is the day when my doctor might tell me to reduce my sugar intake.
-I could live without … Continue reading Breaking the Habit: How Negative Thinking becomes Addictive
+I could live without … Continue reading Breaking the Habit: How Negative Thinking Becomes Addictive

 Thoughts on Culinary Therapy